Woutitit/woutitit.github.io/mixing-and-mastering-checklist.md

 13. Don't push or compress too hard

-## Solid guidelines
+## External guidelines
 - [Basic mixing concepts] (https://www.youtube.com/watch?v=TEjOdqZFvhY)
 - [Mixing formula] (https://www.youtube.com/watch?v=hAIOj0wexFI)

 ## Tonal balance
 - On full parts check tonal balance.
 Because a tonal balance is what we like in a mix, especially full parts like chorus.

-## High-pass stuff
+## High-passing
-Make sure that basically all your instruments that don't have (or need) sub-mid-low frequencies are being high passed.
-100Hz is a good starting point but can range between 50-200Hz (though be careful to not make your sound too thin or too muddy).
+Check whether all your stuff that doesn't need sub is high-passed from at least 50Hz for that sweet headroom.
+Usually start high-passing in the range of 50Hz-150Hz.

 ## Boost important frequencies, cut redundant ones
 Look to boost important frequencies.
 Often for leads and/or chords we might want to make stuff brighter so we boost good frequencies around 3-5k Hz (with 0-6db).
 Fundamentals are also good to boost.
 Be careful to not boost too much.
 Additionally, cut redundant frequencies (a bit) like the mids in the kick, the fundamental in a top bass, stuff like that.
 Use shelves or passes or bells dependent on situation.